deviantony/docker-elk/README.md

 | Elasticsearch | ES_JAVA_OPTS         |
 | Logstash      | LS_JAVA_OPTS         |

-To accomodate environments where memory is scarce (Docker for Mac has only 2 GB available by default), the Heap Size allocation is capped by default to 256MB per service within the `docker-compose.yml` file.
+To accomodate environments where memory is scarce (Docker for Mac has only 2 GB available by default), the Heap Size allocation is capped by default to 256MB per service in the `docker-compose.yml` file.
 If you want to override the default JVM configuration, edit the matching environment variable(s) in the `docker-compose.yml` file.

 For example, to increase the maximum JVM Heap Size for Logstash: